oww-file/ST-GRU/README.md

 # ST-GRU
-Implement of "Motion Prediction for Beating Heart Surgery with GRU"
+Here provides the entire code of paper "Motion Prediction for Beating Heart Surgery with GRU"

+## Citation

+## Setup
+Experiments are run with Pytorch 1.12.0, CUDA 11.3, Python 3.7.13.

+## Description